Volunteer in Malaysia

 You are not required to have previous experience in animal care to participate on this project, however you do need to have a reasonable level of fitness to perform the physical tasks required and a degree of flexibility for changes in schedule due to the weather conditions.

 Please note that this project has a maximum duration of 4 weeks and this project has separate fees to the standard Program Fees, which covers supervision, materials and a donation to assist with the running of the sanctuary.
 This amount will be included in the Program Fee quoted to you by IVHQ when you apply.
+Please also note there is a mandatory orientation week that all volunteers must join and this is included in your total duration.

 Special Needs Education